Sildenafil is the main component of Viagra. Sildenafil is a safe and effective treatment for Erectile Dysfunction (ED).

 Do not take Nitroglycerin even if it’s been days since you took Viagra.
 Consulting a doctor is of the utmost importance.

-Please inform your doctor about all medicines you take, vitamins, or herbal remedies; they are vital.
+Please inform your doctor about all medicines, vitamins, or herbal remedies you take; they are vital.

 Conclusion